 It is easier to evaluate the cost C(n) associated with the acquisition of n data units.
-There is some basic cost "p" associated with sample/patient preparation and with equipment setup, and an average running cost "c" associated with a single data unit (typically, "c" is the product of the time needed to acquire one data unit and the running cost of the installation per unit time).
+There is a basic cost "p" associated with sample/patient preparation and with equipment setup, and an average running cost "c" associated with a single data unit (typically, "c" is the product of the time needed to acquire one data unit and the running cost of the installation per unit time).
 Hence C(n) = c.n + p.

 Having expressed both the benefit and the cost in the same economic units, we can define the post-accumulation benefit/cost ratio R(n):

 R(n) = B'(n)/C(n) = B(ηi√n)/C(n).

 The benefit/cost ratio R(n) stays zero until n exceeds (ηm/ηi)^2.
 It then grows towards a maximum at n slightly beyond (ηs/ηi)^2 and decreases afterwards.
 One can use numeric methods to look for the best value N of n which maximizes R(n) and then calculate the expected total cost C(N) and the corresponding optimal benefit/cost ratio R(N) in order to find out whether it makes sense to start the measurement at all.
 Should R(N) be smaller than unity, the essay of the sample could never be economically viable.

 A rule-of-the thumb analysis of the premises gives these approximate equations:

 N = (ηs/ηi)2, R(N) = b/[c.N + p],